ullahinayat/ullahinayat.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Political Culture and Norms (seminar)
-description: a project with a background image
+description: MA seminar discussing where political culture and norms come from and how they change
 img: /assets/img/12.jpg
 importance: 1
-category: Comparative
+category: Behavior
 ---

 Every project has a beautiful feature showcase page.